-Reality Check: While the so-called “snowball method” of paying the lower-balance card first and then working on up — without regard to interest rates — may be psychologically effective, it’s not smart financially.
-You’ll get more bang for your buck by paying off credit cards with the highest interest rates first.
+Reality Check: While the so-called “snowball method” of paying the lower-balance card first and then working on up — without regard to interest rates — may be psychologically effective, you’ll get more bang for your buck by paying off credit cards with the highest interest rates first.

-5. To get the best deals, always buy the largest-sized packages, or buy in bulk.
+5. For the best deals, always buy the largest-sized packages, or buy in bulk.

 If You Buy This You May Also Believe: Those who sing before seven will cry before 11.

-Reality Check: More often than not, that is true.
-However, Consumer Reports found that larger packages were more expensive about 25 percent of the time — so always check per unit costs.
-And those bulk purchases may actually end up costing you more too if you fail to use them all before their expiration date.
+Reality Check: Consumer Reports found that larger packages were more expensive about 25% of the time.
+And bulk purchases may actually end up costing you more too if you fail to use them all before their expiration date.

 If You Buy This You May Also Believe: It’s bad luck to say “pig” while fishing at sea.

-Reality Check: While 10 percent is a noble goal, the right amount to save depends on a lot of factors.
-For example, while 10 percent is probably a good figure for someone in their 20s, it may not be enough for those who started saving later in life.
-That figure also depends on your returns on investment.
-Besides, if you can afford to save more, you should do so.
+Reality Check: While setting aside 10% of your income is probably a good figure if you’re a twentysomething, it may not be enough for those who started saving later in life.
+Regardless, if you can afford to save more, you should do so.

-7. When planning for retirement, a $1 million nest egg is a reasonable goal.
+7. A $1 million nest egg is a reasonable retirement goal.